watsona4/scipy2016/SciPy2016TripReport.md

 reference-counted pointers to prevent memory leaks.
 He showed benchmarks against GiNaC, SymPy, *Mathematica* and Maple.
-The results showed that SymEngine is not as fast as Maple for polynomials, but faster for more complex operations; it was signuficantly faster than *Mathematica* for all benchmarks, and faster than the pure-Python implementation in SymPy by about 30×.
+The results showed that SymEngine is not as fast as Maple for polynomials, but faster for more complex operations; it was significantly faster than *Mathematica* for all benchmarks, and faster than the pure-Python implementation in SymPy by about 30×.